-Long serving Bath scrum-half Cook signs for Bristol Bears
+Long-serving Bath scrum-half Cook signs for Bristol Bears

 Cook has also achieved national honours, appearing for England U20s and receiving a surprise call up to the England 7s squad for the final leg of the HSBC World Rugby Sevens Series in Paris in May 2019.

-Bristol’s Director of Rugby Pat Lam said: “Chris is an experienced Premiership performer and he adds real depth and quality to the scrum half position.
+Bristol’s Director of Rugby Pat Lam said: “Chris is an experienced Premiership performer and he adds real depth and quality to the scrum-half position.

 “What also impressed us about Chris is that he’s genuinely excited about the journey we are on as a club.
 He’s looking forward to getting on our Bears bus and being part of our environment and adding value to keep the bus moving forward.

-“To have four English qualified scrum halves competing for a starting berth is a real positive and reflects our Bears vision.”
+“To have four English qualified scrum-halves competing for a starting berth is a real positive and reflects our Bears vision.”

 A product of Millfield School, Cook has made 18 appearances for Bath so far this season and represented England Sevens in the summer of 2019.